Practical Tips to Help You Trace Florida Sex Offenders & Predators

 What is the definition of a sex offender in Florida?
 What is the difference between a sex offender and a sexual predator?
 Is there a sex offender near me?
 And how can I know if my family is safe?
-This article will attempt to answer these questions, and how to access the sex offender registry information available to you.
+This article will attempt to answer these questions while explaining how to access the sex offender registry information available to you.

 Defining Sex Offenders